Thank you for your interest in the MLT MBA Prep Program. The application for MBA Prep 2015 is now available online!

 Commitment: Applicants must be willing to commit significant time and energy to the program, which will last about a year.
 This includes several hours a week and a few short trips to regional events during weekends.

-US Citizenship: MBA Prep is open to US Citizens and Permanent Residents.
+US Citizenship or US Permanent Residency: MBA Prep is open to US Citizens and US Permanent Residents.

 The Selection Process